tekhedd/Interspecific/README.md

 - allows client software to listen on any port without admin priveleges
 - does not require fiddling with the .NET framework's HTTP configuration.
 (This comes at the cost of .NET's built-in HTTPS support, but whether that is a disadvantage is debatable.)

-## History ##

-Interspecific started as a fork of Scott Offen's [Grapevine](https://github.com/scottoffen/Grapevine).
-It attempts to retain the Grapevine goal of simplicity, while making adding some complexity to the core engine to make the actual REST server code even simpler, and improve efficiency and manage worst case failure modes under heavy load conditions in production deployments.

 ## Features ##

 - Embed a REST server in your application.
 Add attributes to your classes and methods to define resources and routes for managing traffic based on HTTP method and path info (using regular expressions).